J-Charles7/HackAdemy/Vuln/XSS/README.md

 # Cross Site Scripting
 -----
 ## Overview
-The XSS attack is an attack realized when data submit from end user is `interpretted by a browser`.
+The XSS attack is an attack realized when data submit from end user is `interpretted by a browser` through [Javascript](items/javascript.md) language.
 It is classified among `injection attacks`.
 Early on, it was categorized as **three** kinds, `stored`, `DOM based` and `reflected`.
 * These three types were defined as follows :